Sanjeevvisuu/travel-booking/README.md

+Your guide on setting up Django with AWS S3 or Azure Blob Storage is clear and comprehensive.
+Below are a few corrections and improvements to enhance the readability and accuracy of the content, including some fixes for syntax, wording, and clarification:

+---

-# Django with AWS S3 or Azure Blob Storage Setup
+# **Django with AWS S3 or Azure Blob Storage Setup**

 This guide explains how to set up a Django project with **AWS S3** or **Azure Blob Storage** for handling static and media files.